tpoisot/ms_abc_networks/ms/ms.md

 instead addressed the question of network macro-evolution here by using extant ecological networks to calibrate the end points of an interaction-centric birth-death simulation model under the assumption that the best-fitting models will provide insight into the network's likely evolutionary history.
-Among all possible shapes {>>shapes seems weird; what about types?<<} of ecological networks, bipartite ones are useful {>>note we use ideal below; useful isn't what I really hoped to come up with but I couldn't do better at present<<}
-family to test this model: they have well partitioned interactions between guilds with no complex feedback loops, are present in a variety of systems and types of biological interactions, and there is a wealth of well-studied
+Among the variety of ecological networks types, bipartite ones are the most appropriate family to test this model: they have well partitioned interactions between guilds with no complex feedback loops, are present in a variety of systems and types of biological interactions, and there is a wealth of well-studied